-Current enrollment indicates that Buckeye Valley is weighted towards elementary school enrollment with almost 50% of the student population in grade 5 or below.
+Current enrollment indicates that Buckeye Valley is weighted towards elementary school enrollment with 50% of the population in grade 5 or below.
 The student base is also predominately white, non-Hispanic at nearly 90% of the total enrollment.
-Providing educational opportunities for the disabled and providing resources for economically disadvantaged students may be a challenge, with more than 1 in 10 students having a disability or being Source: Ohio Department of Education, 2020-2021
+Providing educational opportunities for the disabled and providing resources for economically disadvantaged students may be a challenge, with more than 1 in 10 students having a disability or being disadvantaged economically.
+To protect student identities, some of the reported data